yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans.md

 ## Introduction

-In this section, you will learn how to customize the visual appearance of API Products and plans with the Tyk Enterprise Developer Portal.
+In this section, you will learn how to customise the visual appearance of API Products and plans with the Tyk Enterprise Developer Portal.
 That includes:
 - The display name for API Products and plans.
 - The description and logo of API Products that will be displayed on the API Product catalogue page.
 - Tags for API Products to match them with related blog posts.